JeremiahBarrett/replacementsdemo/README.md

 # replacementsdemo

 This app takes the data submitted on the form and enters it into two flat-file databases.
 Why two?
 Because I thought it would be handy to both have a list of customers and their requests, along with just the pieces needed.
 It's possible different groups inside the organization will handle the customer relations or piece sorting, so this would accomodate that.
+A share request ID is shared across entries made in both databases.
+Also why flat-file?
+In this demo MySQL would have been overkill.
+I also wanted to get refamiliarized with manipulating flatfile databases, as lots of large datasets are in csv format.

 Index.html is the form where the user submits the information.